Subscribe to updates

 Summary

-The Leadership Team was scheduled to note the progress on the 45 commitments made by the council in response to the Grenfell Tower Inquiry Phase 2 report, published in September 2024.
-The report also included key risks and issues, and the proposed response to feedback from the Overview and Scrutiny Committee.
+The meeting was scheduled to receive an update on the Council's progress in implementing the 45 commitments made in response to the Grenfell Tower Inquiry Phase 2 report.
+The report was to outline progress made, key risks and issues, and proposed responses to feedback from the Overview and Scrutiny Committee.
+Plans for the next six months, including further communications and community engagement on progress, were also to be noted.

 Treasury Management Outturn Report 2024/25